 From drinking at a bar the night before Thanksgiving, to eating a fresh piece of pie, to watching a festive parade, there is no shortage of Thanksgiving events across North Dakota.
-Follow our quintessential Thanksgiving guide to see the best the state has to offer!
+Follow our 9 Best Thanksgiving Activities and Events in North Dakota this 2023 season.

-Since 2009, Boots Bar & Grill has been providing Medora with a phenomenal bar and restaurant.
-Their food menu includes options like steaks, burgers, homemade pizza, and much more.
+For 13 years, Boots Bar & Grill has provided Medora with a phenomenal bar and restaurant.
+Their food menu includes steaks, burgers, homemade pizza, and much more.
 The drink menu include bottle and draft beer, show wines, white and red wines, and specialty drinks like Bloody Mary, margarita, pineapple martini, and Orange Julius.
-Head to this watering hole on Thanksgiving Eve for an unforgettable night!
+Head to this watering hole on Thanksgiving Eve for a memorable night.

-The Kirkwood Mall in Bismarck is the second largest mall in North Dakota at 850,000 square-feet.
-Opening early in the morning and not closing until late at night, Black Friday is clearly a big deal at this mall.
+The Kirkwood Mall in Bismarck is the second largest mall in North Dakota at 850,000 square feet.
+Opening early in the morning and not closing until late at night, Black Friday is a big deal at this mall.
 They have over 90 stores and plenty of holiday deals.

 Lace up your running shoes and burn off some of the calories from your Thanksgiving Feast at Bismarck’s Cystic Fibrosis Association Turkey Trot.
 Each year, thousands of runners (and walkers) hit the trails around the Missouri River for a 5K run, 10K run, 5K competitive walk, and a fun walk.
 This family friendly event is on Thanksgiving morning.
 For the majority of its income, the Turkey Trot relies on pledges.
 Contact the Cystic Fibrosis Association for more information about collecting pledges.

 Spend the holiday season by giving back to the community by volunteering at Salvation Army.
-This organization offers a wide range of services including food shelf services, Thanksgiving and Christmas assistance, transportation assistance, classes, and after-school programs, so no matter what your talents are, your time can make a big different for the community!
+This organization offers a wide range of services, including food shelf services, Thanksgiving and Christmas assistance, transportation assistance, classes, and after-school programs, so no matter your talents, your time can make a big difference for the community.
 Sign up online for more information about volunteering opportunities.